kjredsox/k12-sso/README.md

 ### Prerequisites
 * Local Server running PHP
-* Abbiltiy to clone or download code from github
+* Ability to clone or download code from Github
-* Ability to create SSO in onProducts
+* Ability to create SSO in onProducts (Platform Manager role)

 ### Anatomy of provided JWT
 Properties | Description